elopay/slate/source/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-secret | String | Elopage API secret, you can find them inside your Elopage cabinet: Settings > Integrations key | String | Your personal elopage API key which can be generated and found in the sellers dashboard under Settings > Integrations id | Number | Payment ID is sent with the success_url redirection after payment
+secret | String | Elopage api_secret, you can find them inside your Elopage cabinet: Settings > Integrations key | String | Your personal elopage API key which can be generated and found in the sellers dashboard under Settings > Integrations id | Number | Payment ID is sent with the success_url redirection after payment